zjunlp/OneKE/README.md

 Each event type has its own corresponding event arguments.

-Next, run the following code to complete this NER task:
+Next, run the following code to complete this EE task:

 ( Refer to [here](#🛠️network-issue-solutions) for any network issues. )
 ```bash
 config_file=./examples/config/EE.yaml